This article explains the use of logical operators in DropStream order rules.

 A sequence of order rules with the same conclusion (THEN part) is equivalent to a conjunction with a shared conclusion, and may sometimes be preferable to keep rules simple.
 If the rules do not immediately follow each other, the equivalence may not hold because the rules in-between may affect the rules that follow.

-In the rule source code used in the Advanced Editor, infix notation is used for the logical operators AND and OR and prefix notation for NOT.
-Parentheses are added, where needed, for scope disambiguation:
+In the rule source code used in the Advanced Editor, prefix notation is used for NOT and infix notation is used for AND and OR.

 rule "Boolean condition"